YashashreeKolhe/covid-wit-opd-scheduling/README.md

-1. User/Patient can register himself and book an appointment.
+1. Visitor can register himself and book an appointment at desired hospital through the Angular Web App.
-2. Schedule appointment logic will look for whether selected slot is free or not and book an appointment accordingly.
-3. Admin can register for walk in patients.
-He can pull down scheduled appointments for further slot according to capacity of hospital to maintain social distancing measure.
-4. Admin can also pull down the appointment in case of emergency.
-5. If admin pulls down an appointment, user will be notified about the new timings accordingly.
+2. Admin (allocated to hospital) can book an appointment onbehalf of walk-in patients based on vacanies.
+He can also declare               unavailability of doctors.
+All this is performed through the Angular Web App hosted on IBM Cloud Foundry.
+4. The Spring Web API fetches/dumps data into the db and exposes the data on endpoints.
+The logic of OPD scheduling and algorithm of       postponing the appointments also lie here.
+It is deployed on IBM Cloud Foundry.
+5. The DB2 database residing on ibm cloud to store the hospital, appointment, visitor data.

 ## Long description